Avoiding Flood-Damaged Cars: What To Know

 Check the history

 A vehicle’s title doesn’t tell the whole story, especially when it comes to flooding.
-Before buying a car, run its VIN through one (or all) of these online tools.
+Before buying a car, run its vehicle identification number (VIN) through some of these online tools.

 There are plenty of other companies that provide similar services.
 For more information, see the National Motor Vehicle Title Information System’s (NMVTIS) database of approved vendors.

 Let’s say you used the tools above and the car in question comes up clean.
 Now it’s time to give it the sniff test, literally.
-Also consider getting a used car inspection or having a mechanically inclined friend take a look under the hood.
+Also consider getting a used car inspection or having a mechanically inclined friend check the vehicle.

 Time your buy